 While definitely not homemade play dough connoisseurs, we’re pretty proud of our recipe for Dandelion Playdough.

 (At the time of writing) We’re 6+ weeks into social distancing and so picking up a random ingredient, like cream of tartar, for an afternoon craft activity is a VERY low priority task on our to-do list.
 Luckily, we put together this recipe that works with just the ingredients we have on hand at home.

-Back when you didn’t have an adult internal battle raging between killing these flowering weeds or letting them grow wildly in your yard and risking the scornful looks of neighbors with their perfectly manicured yards?
+Think back to when you didn’t have an adult internal battle raging between killing these flowering weeds or letting them grow wildly in your yard and risking the scornful looks of neighbors with their perfectly manicured yards?
 Meanwhile, your other friends without HOAs post images of harvesting dandelions for use in wine, tea and beautiful dandelion-garnished pizzas!
 The dilemma is real!

 How to Make Playdough Without Cream of Tartar